pmocal/ml-methods/README.md

 ## K-Nearest Neighbors

+For multiple groups of __n__ points with a certain class __c__, I assigned the class whose points were closest on average to my point __p__.

 The dataset that I used this algorithm on is also MNIST.

-For multiple groups of __n__ points with a certain class __c__, I assigned the class whose points were closest on average to my point __p__.

 ## Neural Network

-Users can recognize digits from the MNIST dataset using a neural network.
+Recognize digits from the MNIST dataset using a neural network.